 Hello everyone!
 Are you looking for a cheap, yet strong commander?
 If so you’ve come to the right place – today I’ll go over my favorite top 10 best budget commanders.

-I picked them so they are both fun to build around and capable of winning games as well.
+I tried to pick them in a way that they are both fun to build around and capable of winning games too.
 Besides all of that, all commanders are relatively cheap and affordable.

 With all that said, let’s get right to it.

 #10 The Locust God

 The Locust God has gone down in price since being reprinted in Ikoria Commander decks, which is great for everyone that loves drawing cards.
 With cards such as Brainstorm, Reconnaissance Mission, and Teferi’s Ageless Insight you can easily swarm the field quickly, and have a full hand to counter your opponents’ cards.